refresh-dataflow

 Parameter Type Required Description

-dataflow_name String Yes Name or description of the dataflow
+dataflow_name String Yes Name of the dataflow to refresh.
+The notebook resolves this to a dataflow ID automatically.

 initial_load_from_date String Yes* Start date for initial historical load (format: ‘YYYY-MM-DD’). *Required only for first load